Search

 One unique way to arrive at FLL: via train or light rail, which can be cheaper than taxis or a ride service like Uber or Lyft.
 Another perk: You can avoid South Florida’s notorious traffic.

-If you opt for the Brightline, which offers a more upscale experience, you’ll get off at the FLL stop, then hop on a paid shuttle that stops at each terminal.
-The shuttle service has a fixed schedule from around 7:30 am until 8:20 pm (times are later on weekends).
-As a result, the Brightline may not be the best choice for early-morning flights.
+The Brightline may not be the best choice for early-morning flights.
 The duration of the trip depends on where you’re coming from, but be sure to allow plenty of time for train delays (which I have personally experienced).

-For trips on the Tri-Rail, you’ll get off at the Fort Lauderdale Airport Station and take a free shuttle, which takes about 10 minutes to reach FLL.
-Shuttle service runs during train operating hours, from very early morning approximately minutes until late evening, every 15 to 20 minutes.
+For trips on the Tri-Rail, you’ll get off at the Fort Lauderdale Airport Station and take a free shuttle to reach FLL.
+Shuttle service runs during train operating hours, from early morning until late evening, every 15 to 20 minutes.

 How to navigate FLL

-FLL provides a free shuttle service that runs between each terminal.
-It runs every eight to 10 minutes, which means you usually won’t have to wait long for a shuttle.
-It also operates 24/7, so even if you arrive early (or late) for a flight, you can take advantage of the service.
+FLL provides a free shuttle service that runs between each terminal every eight to 10 minutes, 24/7.
+So even if you arrive in the middle of the night, you won’t have to wait long for a shuttle.

-On the other hand, if you have the time and want to squeeze in some steps before or after a flight, you can take advantage of the FLL Fit Walking Path.
-This 2-kilometre path is located landside on the upper level and winds between terminals.
-I don’t recommend it if you have a ton of luggage or the weather is too warm (no one wants to arrive sweaty for a flight, after all).
-But if it’s on the cooler side, and you’re travelling light, it’s a lovely way to stretch your legs a bit.
+If you have time and want to get some steps in, you can take the FLL Fit Walking Path.
+This 2-kilometr path is located landside on the upper level and winds between terminals.
+I don’t recommend it if you have a lot of luggage or the weather is too warm (no one wants to arrive sweaty for a flight).
+But if it’s a cooler day and you’re travelling light, it’s a lovely way to stretch your legs.

 How to streamline the security line at FLL